soranoo/next-css-obfuscator/README.md

 > *Promotion*🗯️\
 > Do you know the mechanism behind it is powered by my another package `recoverable-random`?
 [Check it out](https://github.com/soranoo/recoverable-random)

+### 7. When to use `enableJsAst`?

+If you are going to partially obfuscate your site, you may want to enable this option to obfuscate.
+It gives the ability to trace the variable that related to class name in a JS file which the normal basic partial obfuscation can't do.

+> [!WARNING]\
+> Note that if a shared component under obfuscation marker, that component will be obfuscated and may affect the other components(with no obfuscation marker) that use the same shared component.

+If you are going to obfuscate the whole site, you will get a way more accurate obfuscation by enabling this option without putting a ton of time into tweaking the options.

+> [!NOTE]\
+> As a trade-off, this will take more time to obfuscate.

+> [!NOTE]\
+> This method can only trace the variable within the same JS file.
+It can't trace the variable that is imported from another file.

 ## 👀 Demos

 1. [Next 14 App Router](https://github.com/soranoo/next-css-obfuscator/tree/main/demo/next14-app-router)